World Vision’s photographers traveled around the world this year to tell stories of heartache and of hope. Here are our favorite photos from 2017.

 World Vision sponsored children share what they would give their moms if they could give them anything in the world this Mother’s Day.

 In 2013, World Vision President Rich Stearns met 10-year-old Haya in Jordan.
-The poem and letter she read to him that day became a pivotal moment in his life: “Do you ever think of the children of Syria?”
+The song she sang to him that day became a pivotal moment in his life: “Do you ever think of the children of Syria?”
 Hear from Rich about the impact of that moment, and three and a half years later, join us in reconnecting with Haya.

 In a Child-Friendly Space (CFS) in the Bekaa Valley of Lebanon, young Syrian refugees use art to express their feelings of loss and hope.